-12. Will students be able to give rolling feedback to the group spearheading the online learning environment so that any widespread or pressing issues can be immediately addressed and/or passed on to faculty rather than waiting until the end of the semester?
+12. Are students able to give rolling feedback to the group spearheading the online learning environment so that any widespread or pressing issues can be immediately addressed and/or passed on to faculty rather than waiting until the end of the semester?

 Yes—students can pose their questions and concerns to askBOLT@bowdoin.edu.

-13. What will textbook costs be this fall since all classes, with the exception of first-year writing seminars, are online?
+13. What are textbook costs this fall since all classes, with the exception of first-year writing seminars, are online?

 14. What is the Baldwin Center for Learning and Teaching (BCLT) doing to support students who depend on their on-campus programming?
 Students who managed well on campus may have difficulty now—how do they access these resources?

 The Baldwin Center continues to offer its full range of services to support all students, including one-on-one consultations, webinars, workshops, Q-tutors, STEM study groups, writing assistance, and peer mentors, as well as additional resources specific to the added challenges of online learning.
 The BCLT’s Online Learning webpage provides access to this extensive collection of available resources.